На русском языке

 Main source: Gravitational induction

-According to the second equation for gravitational fields, after a change in time of ~\mathbf{\Omega } there appear circular field (rotor) of ~\mathbf{\Gamma }, having the opportunity to lead in rotation matter: [10]
+According to the second equation for gravitational fields, after a change in time of ~\mathbf{\Omega } there appear circular field (rotor) of ~\mathbf{\Gamma }, having the opportunity to lead matter in rotation: [10]

 ~ \nabla \times \mathbf{\Gamma } = - \frac{\partial \mathbf{\Omega} } {\partial t}. \qquad\qquad (1)